getCUJO/QoOID/draft-ietf-ippm-qoo.md

 As stated at the beginning of this section, this document does not define a standardized approach for creating a quality-focused network performance requirement specification and directly using the approach described above is discouraged.

-#As such, QoO provides a reliable way to quantitatively assess how much above the threshold of unusability the network conditions are based on the measured latency distribution.
-#At the same time, the continuous scale between optimal and unacceptable also provides an intuitive way for users to assess the performance to be expected: a session only 20% above CPUP is intuitively much more likely to experience performance degradation than sessions very close to ROP.

 # Calculating QoO
-The QoO quality score assesses how close the measured network performance is to the network conditions needed for optimal application performance, incorporating both latency and packet loss.
+The QoO score assesses how close the measured network performance is to the network conditions needed for optimal application performance, incorporating both latency and packet loss.
 There are three key
 scenarios:

 - The network meets all requirements for optimal performance (ROP).
 QoO Score: